Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Project Background
-Using CMS DESYNPUF (5 % Medicare sample), I built a dashboard that lets U.S. health plans benchmark Cost PMPM, Claim PMPM, and MLR trends.
-I treated myself as an in‑house analyst at a healthcare‑analytics firm to frame the relevant business questions.
+Using the CMS DE-SynPUF Medicare dataset, I built an interactive dashboard that lets U.S. health plans benchmark year-over-year Cost PMPM, Claim PMPM, and MLR trends across Medicare service lines and five distinct race groups.
+I approached the project as an in-house analyst at a healthcare-analytics firm to shape the insights delivered from business questions.

 Insights and recommendations are provided on the following key areas: